dentinger/spring-boot-tutorial/README.md

   * uid - User Id
   * rating - floating point rating

-3. Create an endpoint that returns the average rating for a product id.
+3. Create an endpoint under **/feedback** that returns the average rating for a product id.
 This is a GET method and takes just pid.

 ## TODO